-- Samaria gorge.
-Needless to say, this is an experienced hiker’s paradise.
+Needless to say, Samaria, is a hiker’s paradise to one of the most impressive gorges in the world.
 The route via the main trail is almost 13 km to the southern entrance, 14.3 to the Forest Service post, and 16.9 to the coast.
 It appears to be the second in Europe in length, after the Gorge of Verdon in France.

 Hiking Information for Samaria

 - Find here info on the entrance ticket (general admission €5)

 - Check the other 10 signposted trails in Chania along with the main E4 European Trail on Crete Greece.

-- Best place to stay in Sfakia peaceful Anopoli Rooms
+The best place to stay in Sfakia is peaceful Anopoli Rooms.

 - Frangokastelo, a beautiful sandy beach with a 1450 AD large castle